vicmattos/macos_setup/README.md

 # dotfiles

-This is my personal dot files repository for the MacOS
+This is my personal dot files repository for the MacOS.

+I learned about dotfiles at [dotfiles.eieio.xyz](http://dotfiles.eieio.xyz), and so can you!

 ## TODO